ccsunlight/county-committee-app/README.md

 ### Docker

-The app runs via docker but you'll have to install those two application manually before starting.
+The app runs via docker but you'll have to install those two applications manually before starting.
 * Mongo DB 3.4.4
 * Node 6.10 with NPM

-Docker creates containers
-with the specs below.
+Docker creates containers with the specs below.
 You can try to use without docker, but if you can use docker, it will install and set everything up automatically for you.

 \*On production server there is a NGINX reverse proxy to enable SSL.
 It's not necessary for local dev.